The Home Front in the Climate Emergency

 - The transition must be fair.

-Greenpeace’s roadmap its equally welcome, and to both we can offer some lessons learned from our work we have carried out on 2.5 million homes, across the public, private, rental and owner-occupier sectors:
+Greenpeace’s roadmap its equally welcome, and to both we can offer some lessons learned from our work we have carried out on over 3 million homes, across the public, private, rental and owner-occupier sectors:

 - Sell the sofa not the finance: The positives of the Green Deal were in the end swamped by the development of a not particularly attractive financial service to which all other support was tied.
 The reason people pay attention to finance offers in the home furnishings sector is not just due to the 0% rates, it is because they like the idea of a new sofa in the first place.
 Our research amongst home-owners shows there is appetite for good-value retrofit finance to overcome upfront costs, but the rest of the offer has to appeal first.

 - Carrots and sticks: For those handling a portfolio of properties, finance offers are balanced against not only the costs of retrofit but also the ROI from other investments.
 Legal targets cut through and get retrofit to the top of the agenda: the Clean Growth Strategy targets are already driving investment amongst our public and private sector clients and action will accelerate once the standards, and their enforcement, are clarified.